-John Blake, Attending Veterinarian - Veterinarian
+- John Blake, Attending Veterinarian - Animal Resource Center

-Steven Reilly - Community member
+- Steven Reilly, Community member

-Tracey Martinson, Biosafety Officer - Department of Environmental Health, Safety & Risk Management
+- Tracey Martinson, Biosafety Officer - Department of Environmental Health, Safety & Risk Management

 Several UAF policies may be applicable to individuals working with rDNA, genetically modified organisms, infectious agents, or biologically derived toxins in research, teaching, or testing activities.
 These policies include, but are not limited to, the following:

 Animal Care & Use: This policy pertains to the care and use of vertebrate animals used in research and teaching at UAF.
 The Institutional Animal Care and Use Committee (IACUC), UAF Veterinary Services, and the Office of Research Integrity are responsible for administering this policy.

 Use of Controlled Substances in Research and Teaching: This policy addresses the use of controlled substances in activities at UAF or by UAF personnel in the field.
 Drug Enforcement Agency registrations are currently held by the Institute of Arctic Biology, Institute of Marine Sciences and the UAF Attending Veterinarian.
 Units or individuals wishing to obtain a DEA registration must work with the Office of Research Integrity.

 Occupational Health & Safety - UAF Animal Facilities: There are unique health and safety risks associated with working in an animal facility.
 This policy establishes a risk-based assessment process and monitoring procedures for all individuals requiring access to UAF owned animal facilities.
 Participation in this program is mandatory.
 More information on the Occupational Health & Safety Program is available on the IACUC website.

 Biosafety in Research & Teaching: This policy applies to all uses of recombinant DNA, artificial gene transfer (genetically modified organisms), infectious agents and biologically derived toxins by UAF personnel.

 Principal Investigator Eligibility: This policy sets forth guidance regarding who may serve as a principal investigator on sponsored projects and research committee (IACUC, IRB, etc.) submissions.
 This policy replaces the PI Policy issued by Chancellor Lind (August 2001).

-- Responsible Conduct of Research (RCR) Training: This policy formalizes UAF's commitment to providing formal RCR instruction to research trainees (post doctoral fellows, graduate students, and undergraduate students).
+Responsible Conduct of Research (RCR) Training: This policy formalizes UAF's commitment to providing formal RCR instruction to research trainees (post doctoral fellows, graduate students, and undergraduate students).
 This policy specifically addresses compliance with the NIH and NSF terms and conditions of award related to RCR training.

-- Nuclear Regulatory Commission (NRC) License: All uses of radioactive material or sources is governed by the terms of our NRC License.
+Nuclear Regulatory Commission (NRC) License: All uses of radioactive material or sources is governed by the terms of our NRC License.
 For more information contact the Radiation Safety Officer (Tracey Martinson) or visit the Radiation Safety website.